notion-enhancer/notion-enhancer/README.md

 default windows titlebar/frame has been replaced by one more fitting to the theme of the app.

-this includes the addition of an extra button, "always on top" symbolised with an arrow (4th from the right). when toggled to point up, notion will remain the top visible window even if not focused.
+this includes the addition of an extra button, "always on top" symbolised with an arrow. when toggled to point up, notion will remain the top visible window even if not focused.

-to customise which characters are used for these buttons, open in the `resources/preload.js` file, find the relevant button icon (lines 69 - 82) and replace it with your chosen unicode character (e.g. replacing `return '⨉';` with `return '🙄';`).

 ### nicer scrollbars